 Principal Components Analysis (PCA) is a popular approach for deriving a lowdimensional set of features from a large set of variables.

+PLA is on unsupervised approach for reducing the dimension of a data matrix X (nxp).
 The first principal component directions of the data is that along which the obervations vary the most.